Skip to content

 Medusa Greek Myth: Still Alive Today

 Interestingly, Medusa’s myth does not conclude with her death.
-Due to its implications and popularity, her name and likeness can be found being utilised in various aspects of life.
+Due to its implications and popularity, her name and likeness are used in various aspects of life.

 Works Based on the Medusa Greek Myth